 4. Write Out Your Shopping List

-Here at Goodtaste we are firm believers in organization being the key to a stress-free Thanksgiving day.
-Once you have your menu planned out, write out two grocery lists: one for things you can buy now (pantry items, butter, eggs, pre-order a turkey) and one for perishable things that need to be purchased week of.
-For the most efficient shopping trip, divide your list by grocery store departments (i.e. produce, meat, pantry, dairy, etc.).
-Pro tip: don’t forget to add storage containers, plastic bags, tin foil and plastic wrap to your list!
-We like to pick up inexpensive take-out containers for sending home leftovers, too.
+Here at Goodtaste, we’re firm believers in organization being the key to a stress-free Thanksgiving Day.
+Once you have your menu planned out, write out two grocery lists: one for things you can buy now (pantry items, butter, eggs, preordering a turkey) and one for perishable things that need to be purchased week of.
+For the most efficient shopping trip, divide your list by grocery store departments (produce, meat, pantry, dairy, etc.).
+Pro tip: Don’t forget to add storage containers, plastic bags, tin foil, and plastic wrap to your list!
+We like to pick up inexpensive take-out containers for sending home leftovers too.

 5. Make Turkey Stock (and Gravy!)

-Stock is the backbone to almost every Thanksgiving dish and when you make your own turkey stock, then you can really taste the difference.
-Pick up turkey pieces at the grocery store – such as wings and turkey necks – and roast them.
+Stock is the backbone to almost every Thanksgiving dish, and when you make your own turkey stock, you can really taste the difference.
+Pick up turkey pieces at the grocery store (such as wings and necks) and roast them.
 Use those pieces to make as much turkey stock as your freezer can hold.
-Bonus: you can also use the drippings from roasting the turkey pieces to make your gravy in advance!
-Gravy freezes very well and then you don’t have to worry about whisking it to the perfect consistency while all of the other hot food is waiting on the table.
-Here is a recipe from Food & Wine Magazine about how to make your gravy in beforehand.
+Bonus: You can also use the roasting pan drippings to make your gravy in advance!
+Gravy freezes very well, so you don’t have to worry about whisking it to the perfect consistency while all of the other hot food is waiting on the table.
+See this recipe from Food & Wine on how to make your gravy beforehand.